omar93/tokenizer/README.md

 # How to use
 npm i tokenizer-1dv610

-initilize a new object of the class 'Tokenizer' and pass in 2 arguments, the first one is the string you want to tokenize, the second on is an object with the key 'name' and value:String & the key 'regex' with the value an array of objects that is an array of objects with regex patterns and
+initilize a new object of the class 'Tokenizer' and pass in 2 arguments, the first one is the string you want to tokenize, the second on is an instance of the Grammar class that is shown below
-Example:

 <code>
 import { Tokenizer, Grammar } from 'tokenizer-1dv610'